 Functions and their inverses; the straight line, the circle and parabola.
+Exponential and Logarithmic functions.
 The trigonometric and inverse trigonometric functions and their graphs, identities and equations.
 Double, half-angle, sum and difference of angle identities.
 Solutions of triangles, the Law of Sines and Cosines.
-Problem solving techniques and the use of technology are stressed throughout.
+Problem solving techniques are stressed throughout.
 Usually offered every fall semester.